 Maybe: If there are no other symptoms it may be a reaction to something else.
 However, your physicians can easily investigate the presence/absence of a reaction, and the transfusion should be stopped at the first sign of one. ...Read more

 Yes: All blood donated for transfusion is carefully screened for hiv, syphilis, and hepatitis b and c but it is still possible for someone to have a very early infection and the tests are negative, but the blood has virus in it.
 Modern tests for HIV turn positive about 12 days after exposure.
 You cannot get gonorrhea, chlamydia, herpes or hpv from a blood transfusion. ...Read more

 No, you cannot: It is theoretically possible to get a systemic herpes infection if the person donating blood has an active viremia (virus in the blood), however that would make him/her very sick, and blood banks would not accept the blood of a sick person.
 So, that is a practical impossibility.
 Hidradenitis cannot be transmitted by blood at all. ...Read more

-- Can you get leukemia from a blood transfusion?
+- Would you get shingles from a blood transfusion

-- Can you get herpes from sharing a razor?
+- Can you get herpes from a swimming pool?

 - Can you get herpes from a bathing suit?

 - Can you get herpes from a hot tub?

 - Can you get herpes from sharing soap?